stevederico/SDStockKit/README.md

 ## SDStockManager

 Sends request and parses response for stock information from Yahoo Finance API.
-Requires a delegate that adheres to the SDStockManagerDelegate Protocol.
+Requires a delegate that adheres to the `SDStockManagerDelegate` Protocol.
-> Requires the `AFNetworking`.
-> Only available on iOS.
+> Requires the `AFNetworking` only available on iOS.

 ### Example Usage